TenshinAkuma/NetworkedRush-2.0/README.md

-## NetworkEd Rush: A Gamified Approach to Network Learning
+## NetworkEd Rush: A Game-Based Learning Approach to Learn Network Topologies

 **Welcome to NetworkEd Rush!**